How discount deduction works

 To make a request for a product to be considered for the list, please contact the PSNC Dispensing and Supply Team.
 We will investigate whether the product meets the new criteria and make an application to the Department of Health and Social Care for the product to be listed as appropriate.

-Information on dispensing volume and NIC can be found in the Prescription Cost Analysis (PCA).
+Information on dispensing volumes and NIC can be found in the Prescription Cost Analysis (PCA).

 Click on a question below to reveal the answer.

-Q. Can I endorse ‘DND' to claim exemption from discount deduction for unlicensed medicines?
+Q. Can I endorse ‘ZD’/‘DNG'/’DND’ to claim exemption from discount deduction for unlicensed medicines?

 The ‘ZD’/‘DNG’/’DND’ endorsements are no longer in use as exemption from discount deduction is now automatically applied by the NHSBSA.
 Any ‘ZD’/‘DNG’/’DND’ endorsement will be ignored by the NHSBSA during processing.
-All unlicensed medicines not listed in Part VIIIB where the product has been sourced from a supplier holding a MHRA specials or importers licence are automatically eligible to be exempt from the discount deduction scale.
+All unlicensed medicines not listed in Part VIIIB of the Drug Tariff where the product has been sourced from a supplier holding a MHRA specials or importers licence are automatically exempt from the discount deduction.
 Please see the unlicensed specials and imports page for further information.

-Q. Are appliances eligible to be added to the list?
+Q. Are appliances eligible to be added to the DND list?